Leibniz-HBI/spiderexpress/README.md

 ### Example 1: a sweet and simple strategy

-To further illustrate the process we consider a implementation of random sampling, here our strategy is to select 10 random nodes for each layer:
+To further illustrate the process we consider an implementation of random sampling, here our strategy is to select 10 random nodes for each layer:

 ```python